mstksg/inCode/copy/entries/servant-services.md

 we use types to guide us: in writing our server, we first used "blanks" to ask GHC what the type of each of the handlers needs to be, which helps us plan our server implementation and ensures that it handles everything properly.
-In writing our client, we also used "blanks" to ask GHC the type of each of our response handlers needs to be, which allows us to quickly and effectively drill down every option.
+In writing our client, we also used "blanks" to ask GHC what the type of each of our response handlers needs to be, which allows us to quickly and effectively drill down every option.
 These are things that *all* servant-based projects get to benefit from.

 Hopefully this post serves as a good introduction to the *servant*,